praishere/Weather-forecast--dashboard/README.md

 # Weather Forecast App

-This is a simple weather forecast application built with React.
+This is a simple weather forecast application built with Reactjs, CsS, Tailwind Css, Javascript, HTML.

 ## Getting Started